AdiShirsath/Language-Detection/API/Readme.md

 # Language Detection Twirp Service

 This is a Language detection service.

-When server receives request from client it will return response.
-Response will be name of language of the text.
+## How it works:-
+1. Server receives string request from client.
+2. By using Machine learning model we get language of the text.
+3. Server will return Name of language to client.

 > For ML-model training and other information about data please- [visit](https://github.com/AdiShirsath/Language-Detection)